youtous/docker-skeleton-rails/README.md

 > eg: `make restart ARGS="-d""` will restart the stack in detached mode.

 ### Execute commands in container
-Like any other docker container, you can run a command in a container with :
+Like any other docker container, you can run a command in a container with:
 - `docker-compose -p {STACK_NAME} exec web {your command}`
 > eg:
 `docker-compose -p rails-app exec web rails help`

-When you debug with `byebug`, you will need to attach the console of the container :
+When you debug with `byebug`, you will need to attach the console of the container:
 - `docker attach rails-app_web_1`
 Exit _(detach)_ with `Ctrl+p + Ctrl+q`

 ### Services
 You are free to add or remove services like any other docker-compose stack.

-Here is the current services of this stack :
+Here is the current services of this stack:

 _development :_
 - **Maildev:** `host_container:1080`